 - The Global academic research organization network: Data sharing to cure diseases and enable learning health systems.

 - Moving Data Sharing Forward: The Launch of the Vivli Platform.

-- Patient Perceptions of their Own Data in a Study of Mobile Health Technology-Enabled N-of-1 Trials for Chronic Pain (Preprint).
+- Patient Perceptions of Their Own Data in mHealth Technology-Enabled N-of-1 Trials for Chronic Pain: Qualitative Study.

 - Study Protocol Representation.

 - Information Technology research challenges for healthcare: from discovery to delivery.

 - Network analysis of clinical trials on depression: implications for comparative effectiveness research.